 Any or all of the stages of awakening may include isolation, which can be self-initiated or not.
 Isolation may be required for many reasons, one of the most common being that it can protect you from exposure to harsh energies that could impede you.
 It might help to think of it as cocooning like a caterpillar to allow for transformation.
 This doesn't necessarily mean you physically isolate yourself, and it could be as simple as not disclosing what you are experiencing to others.
 If you need to isolate, you will feel an instinctive urge to do so.

-The extent and duration of isolation varies between people.
+The extent and duration of isolation vary between people.
 You will still long for connection and likely feel lonely and misunderstood.
-Know that you aren't alone and that many others are experiencing what you are.
-If nobody in your circle understands what is happening, find an online community and/or connect with your spirit team for support through this process.
-And always seek help if you feel you need it.
+Remember that you're not alone, and many others are experiencing what you are.
+If no one in your circle understands what is happening, consider finding an online community and connecting with your spiritual team for support throughout this process.
+And always seek professional help if you feel you need it.

 Stage 7: Rebirth

 Rebirth can be very challenging.
 You have evolved energetically.
 People may not understand your shift or even be aware that it happened, and you may feel pressure from individuals/society to revert to your old self.
 When we shift our frequency, people who no longer match it can sense this on a subconscious level and may attempt to pull us back to our former state.
 Witnessing a shift they are not ready to undertake themselves is very uncomfortable for some.
-Think of when we make a life change for our betterment, such as releasing alcohol or implementing healthy eating.
+Think of the times when we make a life change for our betterment, such as quitting alcohol or adopting a healthy eating habit.
 How many people pressure you to resume old habits?
 It is your responsibility to establish healthy boundaries in this scenario.
 Developing the awareness and inner strength to do this can take significant time and practice.

 At some point, if you learn to maintain boundaries, you will feel a shift where the repressive energies no longer have the power to contain you.
 Perhaps the source of that energy is no longer in your life, or it just doesn't have the same effect on you.
-Or maybe you have managed to release the compulsion to live your life based on what others think in favour of living a life authentic to you.
-Some experiences may still feel uncomfortable and challenging, but a perceivable change has occurred in you, and you now have the strength to walk through lower frequencies without them pulling you back down.
+Or maybe you have managed to release the compulsion to live your life based on what others think, in favour of living a life authentic to you.
+Some experiences may still feel uncomfortable and challenging, but a noticeable change has occurred within you, and you now have the strength to navigate lower frequencies without them pulling you back down.

 Stage 8: Forgiveness

 Throughout the awakening process, your self-love and acceptance will strengthen.
 Sovereignty, confidence, authenticity and the ability to show up as your true self are cultivated, but this takes time.
 You may not recognize the person you once were, and the people surrounding you may not either, which can trigger them.
-This is where compassion and forgiveness play a huge part, not just towards others but also towards self.
+This is where compassion and forgiveness play a significant role, not just towards others but also towards oneself.

-It is common for feelings of regret, guilt or shame to surface due to past actions taken while at a different level of consciousness.
-Or perhaps you feel anger or resentment towards others for how they have treated you or your particular experiences with them.
+It is common for feelings of regret, guilt or shame to surface due to past actions taken while existing at a different level of consciousness.
+Or perhaps you feel anger or resentment towards others for how they have treated you.
 All of this is normal.
 Thankfully, once you have moved through this process, your new perspective allows you to understand that you (and others) did the best you could at that time.
 Process your emotions, establish boundaries, make amends if needed, and forgive yourself and others.
 This doesn't necessarily mean you allow those past behaviours or people to remain in your life, but it does mean you have processed your pain and released the energetic ties associated with it.
 Forgiveness frees your heart, and it will be required of you.

 THE LAYERS